-The go-to trading platform of Market.com is a proprietary web trader. besides being surprisingly powerful charting and analysis-wise, this platform is also available in mobile versions, for Android- as well as iOS-based devices.
+The Marketsx proprietary platform is the go-to platform for trading forex and CFDs at Markets.com.
+Besides being surprisingly powerful charting and analysis-wise, this multi-asset web-based platform is also available in mobile versions, for Android- as well as iOS-based devices.

-Scores of technical indicators are included in the Markets.com package and there is a unique feature called a trading cube too.
+Scores of technical indicators are included in the Marketsx package and there are many unique features too.
 Real-time news feeds are also delivered for those keen on trading the fundamentals in combination with technical analysis.

-MT4 is also part of the Markets.com platform offer.
-The world’s most popular (and arguably: best) trading platform hardly needs an introduction.
+MT4 and MT5 are also part of the Markets.com platform offering.
+The world’s most popular (and arguably: best) trading platform MT4, hardly needs an introduction.
 It offers superb charting and analysis, with scores of technical indicators pre-installed in the freely downloadable version.
 Traders are free to add additional indicators and those so inclined, can even code their own.

 MT4’s favorite feature is its support for EAs and for EA creation.
 EAs work best when coupled with a proper VPS service.

-Markets.com is available in some 15 languages and new ones may indeed be added soon.
+Markets.com proudly offers unparalleled customer support in over 10 languages and new ones may indeed be added soon.
 In addition to an exhaustive FAQ section, which deals effectively with the most frequent problems, live chat and email support is also available, on a 24/5 basis.

 The Bottom Line

 Everything considered, Markets.com is a decent trading destination, featuring relatively attractive trading conditions and great trading platforms.
 On the downside, the broker offers no support over the weekends.